diegojromerolopez/diegojromerolopez.github.io/content/en/post/2020-01-01-conventions.md

 ## Write the code to make it obvious

 Every software engineer develops an unique style of coding through their career.
-Usually they starts coding tangled code that is extremly difficult to understand to anybody but theyself.
+Usually they starts coding tangled code that is extremely difficult to understand to anybody but theyself.
 Later you get to the point where you are unable to understand your own code, and began to wonder how is that possible.
 Later you get to the point where your code is obvious and easily understandable, it has no *tricks* and is...
 Boring.

-You usually removes recursive functions (unless totally required), high order cognitive complexity, reduce the number of parameters, remove or encapsulate the state in objects, etc.
+You usually remove recursive functions (unless totally required), high order cognitive complexity, reduce the number of parameters, remove or encapsulate the state in objects, etc.

 OK now your code is predictable and with a little of documentation can be understood by almost anybody.